 Once the needs of a threatened amphibian species are assessed and there is a clear directive on where to expend precious resources within a given range country, AArk works to encourage meaningful conservation action.
 Too often ex situ projects are initiated in haste, without attention to the details of resources and planning.
 Simply collecting amphibians and placing them into captive facilities is NOT adequate conservation action.
-Our Ex Situ Conservation Training Workshops provide technical information to partners carrying out hands-on work in caring for amphibians in captive programs.
+Our Ex Situ Conservation Training Workshops provide technical information and husbandry skills to partners carrying out hands-on work in caring for amphibians in captive programs.
 These workshops cover many specific topics including:

 - Planning for captive programs

 - Basic husbandry

 - Water quality and lighting

 - Captive reproduction techniques